 Approximately 23% of auto collisions involved a cell phone.

 With all the types of distracted driving activities, text messaging makes a crash up to 23 times more likely.

 It’s not safe to lose situational awareness.
-Burying your head in a smart-phone (or similar) while either driving or otherwise, can be a recipe for disaster.
+Burying your head in a smart phone while either driving or otherwise, can be a recipe for disaster.

 Maybe some people just aren’t comfortable with themselves or the world around them while out and about.
-Perhaps afraid to look around and take it all in, or afraid to have to look someone else in the eye, or worse yet… to be conversational – to have to think and speak.
+Perhaps afraid to look around and take it all in, or afraid of looking someone else in the eye.
+Or worse yet… to be conversational – to have to speak! (texting is so much better, right?)

 Remember these two words, SITUATIONAL AWARENESS.

 Learn to enjoy your surroundings.
 Look around when walking – no matter where you are.
 See, hear, and experience the REAL world around you.

 Mission Darkness – Cell Phone Faraday Bag

 Mindless easily entertained sheep that rely on a device to control their lives.
 Hopefully there will be a great culling very, very soon and in a couple of years people will sit around and laugh about “remember those silly phones everyone walked around staring at?
 I sure am glad they’re gone”.
 The most destructive invention in human history is the microprocessing chip as it has made possible the complete and total dumbing down of humans.